apache/couchdb/share/doc/src/api/server/authn.rst

     }

-Note, that you don't need to request :ref:`session <api/auth/session>` resource to be authenticated by this method if all required HTTP headers are provided.
+Note that you don't need to request :ref:`session <api/auth/session>` to be authenticated by this method if all required HTTP headers are provided.